 While DP World's business profile will benefit from the business diversification and be able to provide a deeper integrated supply chain solution to clients, it also increases DP World's exposure to non-port-related businesses.
-Some of the non-port-related businesses have higher credit risks and cannot support higher leverage, compared with that of a traditional port operator, which benefits from predictable cash flow, supported by high barriers to entry and long-term concessions.
-Logistics and maritime operations' contribution to revenue increased to approximately 25% in H1 2019 and is expected to increase towards 35% over the next 12 months, as these businesses fully contribute to the Group.
+Some of the non-port-related businesses have higher credit risks and cannot support the same leverage as pure port operator, which benefits from predictable cash flow, supported by high barriers to entry and long-term concessions.
+Logistics and maritime operations' contribution to revenue increased to approximately 25% in H1 2019 and is expected to increase towards 45% over the next 12 months, as these businesses fully contribute to the Group.
 The accelerated trend of acquisitions increases execution risks associated with integrating the various logistics businesses within the company's existing port operation network.
-Furthermore, Moody's-adjusted EBITDA margin, which has fallen to 48.6% as of LTM June 2019 from 54.7% as of 2018, is expected to trend towards 40% as the lower-margin logistics acquisitions are fully integrated.
+Furthermore, Moody's-adjusted EBITDA margin, which has fallen to 48.6% as of LTM June 2019 from 54.7% as of 2018, is expected to trend below 40% as the lower-margin logistics acquisitions are fully integrated.

 From a financial policy perspective, DP World has demonstrated a strong track record of undertaking capital spending and M&A investments while adhering to its self-assigned maximum net leverage of 4.0x (pre-IFRS 16) on a reported basis.
 Reported net leverage reached 3.0x (pre IFRS 16) in H1 2019.
-While this implies flexibility to pursue debt-funded acquisitions, DP World's FFO/debt of 17.1% and FFO interest coverage of 4.7x are more tightly positioned at the Baa1 rating level.
+Should PFZW proceed with the minority buyout of DP World and dividend payment to Dubai World, it will represent a significant deviation in financial policy, which will result in DP World's leverage and interest coverage ratios to weaken materially.